-Creep Corrosion, Investigation of Factors that Influence Creep Corrosion, Phase 3
+Creep Corrosion: Investigation of Factors that Influence Creep Corrosion

-Since October 2009, iNEMI has taken a phased approach to investigate creep corrosion.
-Phase 1 consisted of a survey to collect the data on creep corrosion failures and related factors in the electronics industry.
+iNEMI began a phased approach to investigate creep corrosion in October 2009.
+Phase 1 consisted of a survey to collect the data on creep corrosion failures and related factors in the electronics industry (download survey results).
 The team also communicated with ASHRAE, IPC 3-11g and Lawrence Berkeley National Laboratory on related issues.
 In Phase 2, the team analyzed the output from Phase 1 and narrowed down the major factors that influenced creep corrosion.

-Phase 3 is currently performing laboratory-based experiments to further investigate the sensitivities of the influencing factors, including surface finish, flux, solder mask geometry, solder paste coverage, reflow and wave soldering, and mixed flowing gas (MFG) test conditions (corrosive gas concentration, humidity, temperature).
+Phase 3 performed laboratory-based experiments to further investigate the sensitivities of the influencing factors, including surface finish, flux, solder mask geometry, solder paste coverage, reflow and wave soldering, and mixed flowing gas (MFG) test conditions (corrosive gas concentration, humidity, temperature).

 The team believes more experiments, based on previously published work, could help: